Free resourceEvidence based

 Why re-reading feels like learning but is not

-There is a phenomenon in cognitive psychology called the fluency illusion.
+There is a phenomenon called the fluency illusion.
 When we read something we have seen before, it feels smooth and familiar.
-That fluency tricks our brain into thinking we know the material.
-We close the notes feeling confident.
-Then the exam arrives and the feeling evaporates.
+That fluency tricks our brain into thinking we know it.
+Recognition and recall are processed by different memory systems.
+You can recognise every word on a page and still be unable to produce a single fact from it under exam conditions.

 1